menu icon

 These cheesy broccoli and black bean vegetarian tostadas, however, are a different story.
 They chow down.
 Both of them.
 That's a total win!

-And since this makes a little more than they can eat, I get to have an appetizer with them 😀 (Most nights, they eat before us and my husband and I have our dinner after they go to bed at 7.)
+And since this makes a little more than they can eat, I get to have an appetizer with them before I have my dinner at a later time.

 These tostadas are customizable too - add some seasonings, switch up your cheese and top with your favorite toppings.
 You know I love some toppings!